GC1102/qSim/README.md

 # qSim
-Quantum Circuit Simulator for CPU and GPU based machines
+Quantum Circuit Simulator for CPU and GPU based machines.